hairizuanbinnoorazman/slides-to-video/README.md

     - Publisher - Send end result to a video streaming site
     - Editor - Can edit project, export project
     - Viewer - Can view project
-  - Add Project Name to make it easier to reference for a person
 - Add Frontend for Integration
   - Process and generate video
   - Create dashboard on per user basis